-- All committees have adopted strategies to encourage reporting by States parties.
+88. All committees have adopted strategies to encourage reporting by States parties.
 Several allow for the combination of reporting obligations in a single document.
 A list of reports that are overdue are included in the annual reports of most treaty bodies, with some, such as the Human Rights Committee, CEDAW and CERD, providing lists of States parties whose reports are 5 and 10 years overdue, respectively.
 Most committees send targeted reminders to States parties whose reports, in particular initial reports, are overdue.
-In the case of CAT, two members have been appointed by the Committee to maintain contacts with representatives of non-reporting States in order to encourage the preparation and submission of reports.
+In the case of CAT, two members have been appointed by the Committee to maintain contacts with representatives of non-reporting States in order to encourage the preparation and submission of reports, especially initial overdue reports.
 In the case of CRC, reminder letters and informal contacts by the Chairperson with representatives of non-reporting States, or through UNICEF or OHCHR field presences, are maintained, in particular with regard to the pending initial reports.
 Due to the fact that the CRC monitors three treaties, all of which have a reporting requirement, the number of reports received has increased considerably.
 It should be mentioned, however, that separate reporting under the Optional Protocols is limited to initial reports; subsequent reporting on the Optional Protocols is incorporated into States parties' reports on the implementation of the Convention (the exception is only for States not party to the Convention).
-At present, the Committee has over 100 reports pending review, and efforts to encourage reporting have thus far not been significant. - 84.
-CESCR follows a three-stage approach, in which non-reporting States are first invited to submit their overdue reports.
+At present, the Committee has over 90 reports pending review, and efforts to encourage reporting have thus far not been significant.

+89. CESCR follows a three-stage approach, in which non-reporting States are first invited to submit their overdue reports.
 If no response is received, a second letter is sent inviting the State to submit the report by a specified date and informing it of the session at which that report would be considered.
 If the report is not submitted by the deadline, a third letter is sent in which the State is informed that at a certain session, the status of implementation of the Covenant in the State party would be examined in the absence of a report.
 If no report is submitted, the Committee proceeds to consider the situation in the State party on the basis of all information available and prepares preliminary conclusions.
+Due to the considerable backlog of reports pending consideration, the Committee has focused its activities on considering reports that have been submitted.

-The review procedure: Consideration of a country situation in the absence of a report
+1. The review procedure: Consideration of a country situation in the absence of a report